aeternity/protocol/CHANNELS.md

 collectively computing some function `f`.
 This `f` can be as simple as "send 0.1 coins every minute" or it could represent a decentralised exchange.
-These functions are, in our case, represented by smart contracts and just like any legal contract, we need an arbiter in case on party tries to act maliciously.
+These functions are, in our case, represented by smart contracts and just like any legal contract, we need an arbiter in case one party tries to act maliciously.
 This arbiter is the blockchain.

 - trustless